The One Big Thing That Determines Your Music Career Success (And How To Make It Work For You)

 Music Industry Challenge #2: Getting More/Better Paying Gigs:

 Musicians who have this mindset will always struggle to find gigs (and get paid well for them).
-To be paid more for gigs, you must help the venues you perform in earn more money.
-Hint: simply “showing up and playing songs” doesn't do this (unless you are a mega-huge band with millions of fans).
+Club owners won’t pay you more for gigs unless you help them earn more money.

-However, this mindset doesn’t go far enough and limits the success you can achieve in this area of your music career.
+However, this mindset doesn’t go far enough to separate you from the average bands in town.
+Although an average mindset is better than a poor one, it still limits the success you can achieve in your music career.

-When you have this mindset, you will take VERY different actions to get and promote your gigs compared to the 2 musicians above.
+When you have this mindset, you will take VERY different actions to promote your gigs compared to musicians 1 and 2.
 More importantly, you will get much different (and better) results.

 This mindset helps you to: